Azul produces three different distributions of Azul Zulu Builds of OpenJDK: CA, SA, and NV.

 All of our Azul Zulu distributions have been verified by passing all tests of the OpenJDK Community Technology Compatibility Kit (TCK) as available for each respective Java SE version.

-The CA distribution is our “Community Access” build of Azul Zulu.
+The CA distribution is our “Community Availability” build of Azul Zulu.

 - CA builds are commercially supported Azul Zulu Builds of OpenJDK free to use without restrictions.